mrpotatoes/functional-programming-in-js-reference/docs/start-here/type-signatures.md

     * Think strings.
 You won't know that the `greet` function prepends `"Hello, "` to your input.

 ### Mapping
-!> Note: This should be in one of my glossary pages as well.

 Firstly let's do some preliminary mapping.
 A table.
 YAY!

 | Symbol | Definition | Example | Thoughts |